RH-devs/sane-again/README.md

 During testing it was highlighted that a user could enter empty spaces and submit the forms.
 I search online and adapted my code based on information using the pattern validate class and ensuring all fields were required. users can see a small text message advising them on how to fill the form incase they have gotten it wrong.

-Unfixed Bugs - It is observed that
+Unfixed Bugs - It is observed that contents in the homeoage were overlapping on mobile.
+Due to submission timing, it wasn't corrected but it will be done in future.

 ## Technology Configuration